wiloon/blog/content/post/archive-1/2012-11-28-debian-installation.md

 #start ibus, goto System>Preferences>IBUS&#8230; ,,, maybe need restart the system to enable the wubi and pinyin&#8230;

 <div>
-  #there will be a alert, &#8220;if can not use ibus add follow lines to .bashrc
+  #there will be a alert, "if can not use ibus add follow lines to .bashrc
 </div>

 <div>